Top 10 VS Code Extensions to Supercharge Flutter Development in 2026 | Syncfusion Blogs

 Error Details Displayed Inline Using Error Lens Extension

-It’s difficult to recognize widgets in a tree when you construct an application with a large number of widgets.
+It’s difficult to recognize widgets in a tree when you construct an application with many widgets.
 The Flutter Tree extension creates the desired widget tree with simplified syntax.
 This makes the creation of widget trees much easier, but you have to use its own syntax to do so, which is as follows.

 Syntax